 Rippling For The Jaded

 Last night I had the privilege of speaking to some top insurance professionals about the power of Rippling.
-At the end, a question was raised from an audience member that I just had to share.
+At the end, an audience member raised a question that I just had to share.

 “How do you get someone who’s been burned before by people to embrace the concept of Rippling.